bbalakriz/srieps-agent/Readme.md

 3. Check pod status: `oc get pods -n <namespace>`
 4. View pod logs: `oc logs -n <namespace> <pod-name>`
 5. The script will provide detailed error messages indicating where the failure occurred

+## Using SREIPS

+To test SREIPS event detection and notification, apply the sample manifests in `./test-manifests`.
+These manifests will generate simulated issues or failures.
+SREIPS will detect the resulting events, send detailed notifications to your configured Slack channel and include enriched solutions based on data from your enterprise knowledge base and Red Hat KCS.